Linuxfabrik/monitoring-plugins/check-plugins/jitsi-videobridge-stats/README.rst

 .. code-block:: bash

-    ./jitsi-videobridge-stats --warning 25 --critical 100
+    ./jitsi-videobridge-stats

 Output:

 .. code-block:: text

-    2 participants in 1 conference (2 participants in the largest conference), 2 Video Channels, Stress Level 0.00848, 75 JVM threads, 1.4Mbps download, 961.3Kbps upload
+    2 total participants, 1 conference, Stress Level 0.00848, 75 JVM threads, 1.4Mbps download, 961.3Kbps upload

 States
 ------

-* WARN or CRIT if the current number of participants exceeds the specified thresholds.
+* Always returns OK.

 Perfdata / Metrics
 ------------------

+For details have a look `here <https://github.com/jitsi/jitsi-videobridge/blob/master/doc/statistics.md>`_ (not all make sense in PerfData).

 .. csv-table::
     :widths: 25, 15, 60
     :header-rows: 1

     Name,                                       Type,   Description
-    bit_rate_download,                          Bits per Second,    "The total incoming and outgoing (respectively) bitrate for the video bridge in kilobits per second." bit_rate_upload,                            Bits per Second,    "The total incoming and outgoing (respectively) bitrate for the video bridge in kilobits per second." conferences,                                Number,             "The current number of conferences." dtls_failed_endpoints,                      Number,
-    endpoints_sending_audio,                    Number,
-    endpoints_sending_video,                    Number,
-    endpoints_with_high_outgoing_loss,          Number,
-    inactive_conferences,                       Number,
-    inactive_endpoints,                         Number,
-    incoming_loss,                              Number,
-    largest_conference,                         Number,             "The number of participants in the largest conference currently hosted on the bridge." local_active_endpoints,                     Number,
-    muc_clients_configured,                     Number,
-    muc_clients_connected,                      Number,
-    mucs_configured,                            Number,
-    mucs_joined,                                Number,
-    outgoing_loss,                              Number,
-    overall_loss,                               Number,
-    p2p_conferences,                            Number,
-    participants,                               Number,             "The current number of participants." receive_only_endpoints,                     Number,
-    rtt_aggregate,                              Milliseconds,       "An average value (in milliseconds) of the RTT across all streams." stress_level,                               Number,
-    threads,                                    Number,             "The number of Java threads that the video bridge is using." videochannels,                              Number,             "The current number of video channels." version,                                    Number,
-    total_colibri_web_socket_messages_received, Continous Counter,  "The total number messages received and sent through COLIBRI web sockets." total_colibri_web_socket_messages_sent,     Continous Counter,  "The total number messages received and sent through COLIBRI web sockets." total_conference_seconds,                   Continous Counter,  "The sum of the lengths of all completed conferences, in seconds." total_conferences_created,                  Continous Counter,  "The total number of conferences created on the bridge." total_data_channel_messages_received,       Continous Counter,  "The total number messages received and sent through data channels." total_data_channel_messages_sent,           Continous Counter,  "The total number messages received and sent through data channels." total_dominant_speaker_changes,             Continous Counter,
-    total_failed_conferences,                   Continous Counter,  "The total number of failed conferences on the bridge.
-A conference is marked as failed when all of its channels have failed.
-A channel is marked as failed if it had no payload activity." total_ice_failed,                           Continous Counter,
-    total_ice_succeeded,                        Continous Counter,
-    total_ice_succeeded_relayed,                Continous Counter,
-    total_ice_succeeded_tcp,                    Continous Counter,
-    total_loss_controlled_participant_seconds,  Continous Counter,  "The total number of participant-seconds that are loss-controlled." total_loss_degraded_participant_seconds,    Continous Counter,  "The total number of participant-seconds that are loss-degraded." total_loss_limited_participant_seconds,     Continous Counter,  "The total number of participant-seconds that are loss-limited." total_partially_failed_conferences,         Continous Counter,  "The total number of partially failed conferences on the bridge.
-A conference is marked as partially failed when some of its channels has failed.
-A channel is marked as failed if it had no payload activity."

-For details have a look `here <https://github.com/jitsi/jitsi-videobridge/blob/master/doc/statistics.md#implementation>`_.
+    bit_rate_download,                          Bits per Second, "the current incoming bitrate (RTP) in kilobits per second." bit_rate_upload,                            Bits per Second, "the current outgoing bitrate (RTP) in kilobits per second." conferences,                                Number, "The current number of conferences." current_timestamp,                          Number, "the UTC time at which the report was generated." dtls_failed_endpoints,                      Continous Counter, "the total number of endpoints which failed to establish a DTLS connection." endpoints_sending_audio,                    Number, "current number of endpoints sending (non-silence) audio." endpoints_sending_video,                    Number, "current number of endpoints sending video." endpoints_with_spurious_remb,               Continous Counter, , "total number of endpoints which have sent an RTCP REMB packet when REMB was not signaled." endpoints,                                  Number, "the current number of endpoints, including `octo` endpoints." graceful_shutdown,                          Number, "whether jitsi-videobridge is currently in graceful shutdown mode (hosting existing conferences, but not accepting new ones)." inactive_conferences,                       Number, "current number of conferences in which no endpoints are sending audio nor video.
+Note that this includes conferences which are currently using a peer-to-peer transport." inactive_endpoints,                         Number, "current number of endpoints in inactive conferences (see `inactive_conferences`)." largest_conference,                         Number, "the size of the current largest conference (counting all endpoints, including `octo` endpoints which are connected to a different jitsi-videobridge instance)" local_active_endpoints,                     Number, "the current number of local endpoints (not `octo`) which are in an active conference.
+This includes endpoints which are not sending audio or video, but are in an active conference (i.e. they are receive-only)." local_endpoints,                            Number, "the current number of local (non-`octo`) endpoints." num_eps_oversending,                        Number, "current number of endpoints to which we are oversending." octo_conferences,                           Number, "current number of conferences in which `octo` is enabled." octo_endpoints,                             Number, "current number of `octo` endpoints (connected to remove jitsi-videobridge instances)." octo_receive_bitrate,                       Number, "current incoming bitrate on the `octo` channel (combined for all conferences) in bits per second." octo_receive_packet_rate,                   Number, "current incoming packet rate on the `octo` channel (combined for all conferences) in packets per second." octo_send_bitrate,                          Number, "current outgoing bitrate on the `octo` channel (combined for all conferences) in bits per second." octo_send_packet_rate,                      Number, "current outgoing packet rate on the `octo` channel (combined for all conferences) in packets per second." p2p_conferences,                            Number, "current number of peer-to-peer conferences.
+These are conferences of size 2 in which no endpoint is sending audio not video.
+Presumably the endpoints are using a peer-to-peer transport at this time." packet_rate_download,                       Number, "current RTP incoming packet rate in packets per second." packet_rate_upload,                         Number, "current RTP outgoing packet rate in packets per second." preemptive_kfr_sent,                        Continous Counter, "total number of preemptive keyframe requests sent." receive_only_endpoints,                     Number, "current number of endpoints which are not sending audio nor video." rtt_aggregate,                              Milliseconds, "round-trip-time measured via RTCP averaged over all local endpoints with a valid RTT measurement in milliseconds." stress_level,                               Number, "current stress level on the bridge, with 0 indicating no load and 1 indicating the load is at full capacity (though values >1 are permitted)." threads,                                    Number, "current number of JVM threads." total_bytes_received_octo,                  Continous Counter, "total number of bytes received on the `octo` channel." total_bytes_received,                       Continous Counter, "total number of bytes received in RTP." total_bytes_sent_octo,                      Continous Counter, "total number of bytes sent on the `octo` channel." total_bytes_sent,                           Continous Counter, "total number of bytes sent in RTP." total_colibri_web_socket_messages_received, Continous Counter, "total number of messages received on a Colibri "bridge channel" messages received on a WebSocket." total_colibri_web_socket_messages_sent,     Continous Counter, "total number of messages sent over a Colibri "bridge channel" messages sent over a WebSocket." total_conference_seconds,                   Continous Counter, "total number of conference-seconds served (only updates once a conference expires)." total_conferences_completed,                Continous Counter, "total number of conferences completed." total_conferences_created,                  Continous Counter, "total number of conferences created." total_data_channel_messages_received,       Continous Counter, "total number of Colibri 'bridge channel' messages received on SCTP data channels." total_data_channel_messages_sent,           Continous Counter, "total number of Colibri 'bridge channel' messages sent over SCTP data channels." total_dominant_speaker_changes,             Continous Counter, "total number of times the dominant speaker in a conference changed." total_failed_conferences,                   Continous Counter, "total number of conferences in which no endpoints succeeded to establish an ICE connection." total_ice_failed,                           Continous Counter, "total number of endpoints which failed to establish an ICE connection." total_ice_succeeded_relayed,                Continous Counter, "total number of endpoints which connected through a TURN relay (currently broken)." total_ice_succeeded,                        Continous Counter, "total number of endpoints which successfully established an ICE connection." total_packets_dropped_octo,                 Continous Counter, "total number of packets dropped on the `octo` channel." total_packets_received_octo,                Continous Counter, "total number packets received on the `octo` channel." total_packets_received,                     Continous Counter, "total number of RTP packets received." total_packets_sent_octo,                    Continous Counter, "total number packets sent over the `octo` channel." total_packets_sent,                         Continous Counter, "total number of RTP packets sent." total_partially_failed_conferences,         Continous Counter, "total number of conferences in which at least one endpoint failed to establish an ICE connection." total_participants,                         Continous Counter, "total number of endpoints created." version,                                    Number, "the version of jitsi-videobridge."

 Credits, License